 When one of your employees is absent due to illness or injury, there may be more than one barrier to a successful return to work.
-But with the help of our dedicated network of specialty clinics and professional consultants, KinActivation programs can dismantle those barriers to open up the critical pathways to a meaningful recovery.
+But with the help of our dedicated network of health professionals & specialty clinics can dismantle those barriers and influencing factors and identify innovative and cost-effective solutions to assist employees with recovery.
 And that’s better for everyone!

 Independent Medical Evaluation (IME)